Great Lakes Storm of 1913: Prelude

-The Great Lakes Storm of 1913 was first noticed on Thursday November 6 on the western side of Lake Superior, moving rapidly toward northern Lake Michigan.
+The Great Lakes Storm of 1913 was first noticed on Thursday, November 6 on the western side of Lake Superior, moving rapidly toward northern Lake Michigan.
 The weather forecast in The Detroit News predicted "moderate to brisk" winds at the Great Lakes with occasional rain on Thursday night or Friday for the upper lakes (except southern Lake Huron) and fair-to-unsettled conditions for the lower lakes.
 Around midnight on November 6–7, the steamer Cornell, which was 50 mi west of Whitefish Point in Lake Superior, ran into a sudden northerly gale and was severely damaged.
 This gale lasted until late November 10 and almost forced Cornell ashore.

 Storm

-At the time, the U.S. Weather Bureau did not have enough data, communications, analysis capability, and understanding of atmospheric dynamics to predict or understand the storm.
-They also were unable to predict wind directions to allow ships to avoid or cope with the effects of the storm.
-More modern studies of the available information and data from the storm provide better descriptions of its weather mechanisms, and treat it as two storms.
+At the time of the storm, the United States Weather Bureau did not have enough data, communications, analysis capability and understanding of atmospheric dynamics to predict or understand the storm.
+They also were unable to predict wind directions to allow ships to avoid or cope with the storm's conditions.
+More modern studies of the available information and data from the storm provide better descriptions of its weather mechanisms and treat it as two storms.

-By November 7 a string of low pressure centers in Canada had consolidated into a low pressure center southwest of Lake Superior which became "Storm #1".
-At the same time warm air pushed into the central Great Lakes from the south.
-By November 8 this storm was moving east through northern Lake Huron while strong northerly winds developed behind it over Lake Superior.
-By November 9 Storm #2 had formed over the Carolinas and Virginia.
+By November 7, a string of low-pressure centers in Canada had consolidated into a low-pressure center southwest of Lake Superior which became "Storm #1".
+At the same time, warm air pushed into the central Great Lakes from the south.
+By November 8, this storm was moving east through northern Lake Huron while strong northerly winds developed behind it over Lake Superior.
+By November 9, "Storm #2" had formed over the Carolinas and Virginia.
 The northern portion of this storm began sweeping warm moist Atlantic air over colder air in the Ohio area producing heavy snows.
 The northwest portion of this extremely powerful storm began creating strong winds from the north along the long axis of Lake Huron, building large waves.
-By November 10, 24 hours of such building had created immense waves which ships were subjected to along with the high winds, as the center of the storm crossed north/northwest over Lake Erie near Toronto.
-Surface pressures went as low as 968.5 millibars, the lowest of the 1913 storm.
+By November 10, twenty-four hours of such building had created immense waves which ships were subjected to along with the high winds as the center of the storm crossed north/northwest over Lake Erie near Toronto.
+Surface pressures went as low as 968.5 hectopascals (millibars), the lowest of the 1913 storm.

-Winds exceeding hurricane force occurred over four of the Great Lakes for extended periods.
-Wave heights observed during the storm were estimated by observation rather than measurement; observations of regular waves exceeding 35 ft were corroborated by modern day simulations which estimate these at 38 ft.
-Interaction between waves (such as those reflected from vertical shorelines) can nearly double wave heights; observations of such waves during the storm estimated some as high as 50 ft, including the one that crushed the bridge of the L. C. Waldo.
+Winds exceeding hurricane-force occurred over four of the Great Lakes for extended periods.
+Wave heights observed during the storm were estimated by observation rather than measurement; observations of regular waves exceeding 35 ft were corroborated by modern-day simulations which estimate these at 38 ft.
+Interaction between waves (such as those reflected from vertical shorelines) can nearly double wave heights; observations of such waves during the storm estimated some as high as 50 ft, including the one that crushed the bridge of L. C. Waldo.